mpcarl-ibm/crs-docs/pages/crs/crs-api-reference.md

 `x-amz-copy-source-if-match` | string (`ETag`)| Creates a copy if the specified `ETag` matches the source object.
 `x-amz-copy-source-if-none-match` | string (`ETag`)| Creates a copy if the specified `ETag` is different from the source object.
 `x-amz-copy-source-if-unmodified-since` | string (timestamp)| Creates a copy if the the source object has not been modified since the specified date.
 Date must be a valid HTTP date (e.g. `Wed, 30 Nov 2016 20:21:38 GMT`).
-`x-amz-copy-source-if-modified-since` | string (timestamp)| Creates a copy if the the source object has been modified since the specified date.
+`x-amz-copy-source-if-modified-since` | string (timestamp)| Creates a copy if the source object has been modified since the specified date.
 Date must be a valid HTTP date (e.g. `Wed, 30 Nov 2016 20:21:38 GMT`).

 ##### Sample request